mudbri/LLM-Network-Eval/README.md

 ## Running LLM_Project.ipynb

 To reproduce all results from the paper, execute the `LLM_Project.ipynb` notebook.
 This notebook contains the code for data preparation, model evaluation, and result analysis.
+It uses the results stored in the Results folder.

 1. **Open the notebook:**
    ```bash